azdavis/azdavis.net/posts/en/hash-map-cost-bounds.md

 It's not wrong to say that traversing every byte of a string is an $O(n)$ operation.
 However, the key is that $n$ here refers specifically to the number of bytes in that string.

-By contrast, when we say that the common hash map operations each have worst-case performance $O(n)$, in **that** case, $n$ refers to the number of key-value pairs in the map.
+By contrast, when we say that the common hash map operations each have worst-case performance $O(n)$, here, $n$ refers to the number of key-value pairs in the map.

-So, two completely different things:
+So, we have two completely different things:

 1. The length of a string key in bytes
 2. The size of the hash map

-But both are, colloquially, "$O(n)$", since we often use $n$ as much as possible when expressing cost bounds.
+But both are, colloquially, "$n$", since we often use $n$ as much as possible when expressing "sizes" of things.

 Thus, I conflated the two in my mind, and got confused.